prototypefund/reproducible-website/_docs/plans.md

 Ideally, the comparison protocol should be simple to see if resulting binaries are identical.
-Comparing bytes or cryptographic hash functions is easy to do and understand.
+Comparing bytes or cryptographic hash values is easy to do and understand.

 Other technologies might require removing cryptographic signatures or ignore specific parts.
 Such operations must be both documented and